enterspeedhq/enterspeed-docs/docs/integrations/elastic-app-search.md

 # Elastic App Search

 :::info
+We are currently working on a UI for Destinations.
+This means that soon you will be able to setup Elastic App Search directly from the Enterspeed APP.

-Elastic App Search is still in preview, contact us if would like to try it out.
+For now, contact us if want to get started.
 :::

 The Enterspeed Elastic App Search integration uses the [destinations field](../reference/fields.md#destinations) to send data from views directly to a configured Elastic App Search engine.
 This means that you can decide on the schema level which views you want to send to Elastic App Search.